Base32 Encode

 Does it support Unicode? expand_more

 Yes.
-The tool uses UTF-8 encoding internally, so it correctly handles text in any language including emojis and special characters before converting to Base32.
+The tool uses the native TextEncoder API to convert your input to UTF-8 bytes first, so it correctly handles text in any language including accented letters, CJK characters, and emoji before encoding to Base32.